 Peter Langner Christoph Schneider Joachim Wehler

-Abstract: One of the widespread methods for modeling business processes is the method of event-driven process chains (EPCs) (Ereignisgesteuerte Prozeßkette [EPK]).
-EPCs can be translated into Boolean nets, a class of colored Petri nets with a single color of type Boole and formulas from propositional logic as guards.
-The structure of the resulting Boolean net is a tree of bipolar synchronization graphs (bp graphs).
-This property simplifies considerably the behavioral analysis of EPCs, because Genrich and Thiagarajan proved, that well-formedness of bp schemes can be tested by a reduction algorithm.
-If the Boolean net resulting from the translation of an EPC is well-formed it can be eventually translated into a free-choice net showing the same behavior.
+Abstract: One of the widespread methods for modelling business processes is the method of event-driven process chains (EPCs) (Ereignisgesteuerte Prozeßkette [EPK]).
+EPCs can be translated into Boolean nets, a class of coloured Petri nets with a single colour of type Boole and formulas from propositional logic as guards.
+The structure of the resulting Boolean net is a tree of bipolar synchronisation graphs (bp graphs).
+This property simplifies considerably the behavioural analysis of EPCs, because Genrich and Thiagarajan proved, that well-formedness of bp schemes can be tested by a reduction algorithm.
+If the Boolean net resulting from the translation of an EPC is well-formed it can be eventually translated into a free-choice net showing the same behaviour.
 Therefore the translation of EPCs into Boolean Petri nets fixes the semantic of EPCs, allows a formal analysis of the EPC-method and provides a well-founded base for taking further steps applying EPCs in the context of animation and simulation.
+In the domain of business process engineering only those EPCs, which have been certified as well-formed, can be recommended for further steps like simulation, activity based cost analysis or workflow.